-The OSS provides Cross-Origin Resource Sharing (CORS) in the HTML5 protocol to help users achieve cross-origin access.
+OSS provides Cross-Origin Resource Sharing (CORS) in the HTML5 protocol to help users achieve cross-origin access.
 When the OSS receives a cross-origin request (or OPTIONS request), it reads the bucket’s CORS rules and then checks the relevant permissions.
 The OSS checks each rule sequentially, uses the first rule that matches to approve the request, and returns the corresponding header.
 If none of the rules match, the OSS does not attach any CORS header.

 Log on to the OSS console.

-- Method: Indicates the allowed cross-origin request methods.
+Allowed Methods: Indicates the allowed cross-origin request methods.

-- Cache Time: Indicates the cache time for the returned results of browser prefetch (OPTIONS) requests to a specific resource.
+Cache Time: Indicates the cache time for the returned results of browser prefetch (OPTIONS) requests to a specific resource.

 Click OK to save this rule.
-You can also edit or delete the configured rules.